xingheng/DailyNote/README.md

 ### When

-> 1. When to write note changes to file?
-It’s 23:59:59 everyday.
+> 1. When to write note changes to file? ~~It’s 23:59:59 everyday~~.
+It's up to you, open Preferences window, just give it your after work time.
 > 2. When to do commits to git repository?
 Same as above.
+> 3. A reminder there?
+Yes, this is a new feature after version 1.0.4, just make sure the reminder option in Preferences checked.
+It will remind you to write daily note before 5 minutes when committing every day.
-> 3. When to push commit to remote git repository?
+> 4. When to push commit to remote git repository?
 Not yet.
 Implementation is coming soon!